Dragon160/dragon160.github.io/_posts/2016-06-10-migrating-parse-to-azure.md

 **Btw.. is the Parse-Server Code integrated into the Azure template!?**

 No - fortunatley it is not.
 The Azure Parse-Server service uses a nice feature of Azure: _Deployment-Source_. <br/>
-When navigating to "Application Settings" -> "Deployment Sources" you can see that Azure is actually doing nothing but getting all the parse-server sourcecode from the original Github page.
+When navigating to `Application Settings` -> `Deployment Sources` you can see that Azure is actually doing nothing but getting all the parse-server sourcecode from the original Github page.
 This also means, that you can always update your parse-server with the latest changes / bugfixes.

 ![Azure-Deployment-Source](/images/parse_migration/AzureDeploymentSource.png)